department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/frontend/documentation/loa1_design.md

 - [Desktop](https://vsateams.invisionapp.com/share/SH10HT8JCKYM#/screens/448032788)

-**Note**: This mock shows the old design for the "Benefits you might be interested in" section, so please follow [the latest design specs]().
+**Note**: This mock shows the old design for the "Benefits you might be interested in" section, so please follow the latest design specs shown below.

 ## When to show the LOA1 state